Staaikies/employee-list-table-2024/README.md

 # Employee List Table (2024)

-A React js app that pulls data from an API.
+A React js app that pulls data from an API (mockapi.io).
 The data is randomly generated for demo purposes.

 Below is the default instructions for React Apps and I thought it would be helpful to leave that here.